 Self-Certification FAQ

-(Effective February 1, 2015)

 NOTICE: This OpenID Connect Self-certification Frequently Asked Questions (FAQ) document is designed to assist in understanding the concept of, process for, and rules applicable to self-certification of conformance with conformance profiles of the OpenID Connect protocol.
-This FAQ is subject to change at any time by OpenID Foundation.
+This FAQ is subject to change at any time by the OpenID Foundation.

 What is OpenID Connect self-certification?

-Self-certification is a formal declaration by an entity that its specific deployment of a product or service conforms to a specific conformance profile of the OpenID Connect protocol.
+Self-certification is a formal declaration by an entity that its identified deployment of a product or service conforms to a specific conformance profile of the OpenID Connect protocol.

 Why are the benefits of certification?